RunyangLi/Kmeans-algorithm-for-flower-classification/README.md

 # Kmeans-algorithm-for-flower-classification
-A Python program that use K-means to classify flowers
+A Python program that use K-means based on Tensorflow The code is published as follows